Who can object to or oppose your application

 The committee makes a decision

 After the hearing, the committee may reserve its decision.
-This means it will meet after the hearing to consider the case and make a decision.
+This means the committee will meet after the hearing to consider the case and make a decision.
 This can take several weeks.

-You'll receive a copy of the decision by post.
+You'll receive a copy of the decision by email.
 It will tell you if your application has been approved or declined – and the reasons why.

 Appeal the decision